 Faster Payments are bank payments that clear in seconds rather than days.
 This is the standard way for consumers to make bank payments.
 However, for businesses, Bacs payments are still the primary option as they have been the standard for decades.
 This is one reason Telleroo started to support Bacs files to make Faster Payments.

 Some banks refer to Faster Payments as same day payments.
-If you are a regular business banking customer of any high-street bank then any standard payment from your online banking is a Faster Payment.
-Be careful not to use their same day payment option as this will incur £20+ fees per payment; this is only suitable for values above £250,000 per payment.
+If you are a regular business banking customer of any high-street bank, then any standard payment from your online banking is a Faster Payment.
+Be careful not to use their same day payment option as this will incur £20+ fees per payment; this is only viable for values above £250,000 per payment.

 Faster Payments only take seconds to send.
 The payment will arrive within a minute and is immediately visible in the payee’s bank account.
 The system runs 24/7 including bank holidays and weekends.
 This can be especially helpful when you run a weekly payroll schedule.

 Some banks still impose cut off times for same day Faster Payments to their corporate customers.
 Regular business banking clients aren’t subject to any cut off times.

 The Faster Payments system itself runs round the clock, however, your bank might have cut off times as early as 5:30pm.
 Telleroo does not have any cut off times which allows you to make payments at any time of day, including weekends.

 Faster Payment can be used for any payment up to £250,000.
 This limit can be lower if you are a regular business banking customer at your high-street bank.
 If you need to make a domestic payment above the value of £250,000 you are left with one choice, to make a CHAPS payment.
 Keep in mind that CHAPS is £20+ per line.
 Alternatively, you could split higher amounts into multiple individual payments in order to avoid higher transactions charges, i.e. paying a large invoice.